vdjserver/repertoire-summarization/README.txt

 To get help on any of the *.pyscripts run it as seen here, and use the "-h" flag for "help"!
 For the .sh scripts please open them and read the comments.

 NOTE : use of rep_char.py require that the python module "vdjml" be usable.
+Moreover version 0.0.12 is required.

-NOTE : rep_char.py expects to be able to find the file"vdjml_igblast_parse.py".
+NOTE : rep_char.py expects to be able to find the file "vdjml_igblast_parse.py".
 Successful finding may be achieved by using the PYTHONPATH

 esalina2@eddiecomp:/home/data/vdj_server/repertoire-summarization$ ./rep_char.py -h